raka2407/ard-transformer/README.md

 ## Usage

 #### Prerequisites
-1. Python Intepreter to be installed on the machine where this utility is planned to be run.
+1. Python Interpreter to be installed on the machine where this utility is planned to be run.
 Python can be downloaded from https://www.python.org/downloads/

 #### Installation
 1. Run the following command to install the package